 Oman offers various investment incentives to national and foreign investors.
-Their purpose is to encourage investments, in order to promote the country's development objectives, including the regional development programme; and introduce new industries, products, and technologies.75
+Their purpose is to encourage investments, in order to promote the country's development objectives, including the regional development programme; and introduce new industries, products, and technologies.24

-In addition to import duty concessions (section (2)(iv)(d) above), other general incentives available, to national and foreign investors include: exemption from tax on profits for five years (renewable for another five years); long-term use of land at favourable rates76; subsidized electricity, water, and natural gas for production77; and soft loans for up to ten years, with a moratorium period of up to three years, at a subsidized interest rate.
-Both new and expansion projects in manufacturing, agriculture, fisheries, tourism, education, and health are eligible for soft loans provided by the Oman Development Bank (ODB).
+In addition to import duty concessions (section (2)(iv)(d) above), other general incentives available, to national and foreign investors include: exemption from tax on profits for five years (renewable for another five years); long-term use of land at favourable rates25; subsidized electricity, water, and natural gas for production26; and soft loans for up to ten years, with a moratorium period of up to three years, at a subsidized interest rate.
+Both new and expansion projects in [...] tourism, education, and health are eligible for soft loans provided by the Oman Development Bank (ODB).

-The ODB, 100% government-owned, is Oman's primary financial development institution.78 It grants soft loans to all projects.
+The ODB, 100% government-owned, is Oman's primary financial development institution.
+27 It grants soft loans to all projects.
 The loans must not exceed 100% of the paid-up capital of the project if it is located in the Muscat area (except Quriyat), and 130% of the capital if it is outside.
 In all cases, the maximum loan is RO 1 million, for a period of up to ten years.
 ODB charges an interest rate of 9% per year (6% is subsidized by the government and 3% is payable by the borrower), with flexible grace periods (of up to two years) and repayment terms (of up to ten years).

 The two state-owned specialized banks, Oman Housing Bank (OHB) and Oman Development Bank (ODB), have been in operation since 1977.
 OHB provides finance mainly through long-term soft housing loans.
-ODB is principally engaged in providing loans to development projects in key activities, such as agriculture, fisheries, livestock, health, tourism, and traditional industrial
+ODB is principally engaged in providing loans to development projects in key activities, such as [...] health, tourism [...].
+The interest rate on loans and advances charged by ODB is subsidized by the Government (Chapter III (3)(iv) and ((4)(i)).28 ODB also acts as agent on behalf of the Government in terms of: (i) distribution and collection of public soft loans; (ii)